The psychology of Apple packaging

 Clean and minimalist so as not to overwhelm the eyes

-In another patent application for the iPod cases, Apple writes: "It may diminish from the aura of a well-designed product to present it to consumers in a standard cardboard box.
+In a patent application for the iPod case, Apple writes "It may diminish from the aura of a well-designed product to present it to consumers in a standard cardboard box.
 A package that is more fitting of the high-tech design of the product is what consumers expect.”